Hakomi Mindful Somatic Psychotherapy

 The very basics of Hakomi

-Simply put, Hakomi Mindful Somatic Psychotherapy can be described as a gentle unfolding of the soul.
+Simply put, Hakomi Mindful Somatic Psychotherapy can be described as a gentle unfolding of our experience in the present moment, where it can be studied and worked with using mindful awareness.

 The Hakomi method is a synthesis of many modalities, including Eriksonian Hypnosis, Gestalt therapy, Feldenkrais, Bio Energetics and Systems theory, to name some of these.